Email Phone

 • Faint lines on the page should be emboldened in black pen so they are readily visible

-• Text should have a plain light background (no text overlying images)
+• Text should have a plain light background (no text on top of images)

 • Print should be BIG and BOLD